juanlive/token-with-addies/README.md

 Token with choosable addresses: transfer("Robert","Alice",20000);

+TRY IT!
+It will give 100 tokens to any address to try it out!
+It's ready at Kovan to use it (copy the abi and try it at MyEtherwallet, or copy the code and try it at Remix):
+0x52b6da0a0048ef312420873824c041dada6c3025

+Any ethereum address can have unlimited "addies" associated to it, and send tokens from and to any addy, no matter if it is owned by the same address or another.

 assignAddy(string)

 Assign any addy to the sender ethereum address.
 If the addy is already assigned, tx will fail.
 If assinment is successfull, an event will be created:
 AssignedAddy(_addy, msg.sender);
+AND 100 TOKENS WILL BE SENT TO THE SENDER ADDRESS!

 checkAddy(string)